rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## Configure page view tracking

 By default the SDK automatically tracks page views/visits (`pv` etype in RAT).
-The automatic tracking can be disabled by setting `RAnalyticsManager#shouldTrackPageView` to `false`.
-This property is now deprecated and we recommend to use the below feature [Configure automatic tracking](#configure-automatic-tracking) instead.
+The automatic tracking can be disabled by adding `_rem_visit` to disabled events list.
+More details can be found in [Configure automatic tracking](#configure-automatic-tracking) section.

 ## Configure automatic tracking